cryptopunksnotdead/punks.starter/README.md

     from no1/generate.rb:10:in `<main>'
 ```

-A: Sorry for the trouble - this is a ruby 3.x non-backwards-compatibility issue.
+A: Sorry for the trouble -
-For now the scripts currently run only on the ruby 2.x series.
+the scripts run only on the ruby 2.x series for now.
+This is a ruby 3.x non-backwards-compatibility issue that needs to get fixed.
 If you can downgrade to the 2.x series and retry.

 To check that reading your .csv dataset works use something like (save as `testcsv.rb` in `/punks.starter`,
 for example and run as `ruby ./testcsv.rb`):